Capoeira For Learning Disabilities

-Amazonas Arts, is a Brighton-based not-for-profit community association that uses Capoeira, a Brazilian art form combining movement, music, and singing, to promote good physical and mental health, increase self-confidence, and aid communication.
+Amazonas Arts is a Brighton-based unincorporated community association that uses Capoeira, a Brazilian art form combining movement, music, and singing to promote physical activities to enhance mental health, increase self-confidence, and aid communication.

 This is a free-for-all project which is designed for everyone who would like to join in.
-Through 12 weeks, participants will be in social and physical activities.
+Through 12 weeks, participants will be in social-physical activities.

-As the foundation of the project, Capoeira Angola fundamentally helps to create, Not barriers but a sense of community by well-being and Inclusiveness.
+As the foundation of the project, Capoeira Angola fundamentally helps to create, a sense of community in order to improve well-being, empowerment and promoting Inclusiveness.

 Whilst we have experience working with both children and adults with various special needs, our focus is particularly on teenagers and adults with autism and downs syndrome.
 We have received consistently positive feedback from the organisations we have worked with.

 Half-day workshop with autistic children 8-16 years old.

 Taster session at the festival's Out There event.

 A performance for adult service-users and their families.